-Program Administrator - The Director of Student Services is designated as the program administrator supervising the preschool program.
-The administrator meets all qualifications described in the Iowa Quality Preschool Program Standards.
+Program Administrator - The Elementary Principal is designated as the program administrator supervising the preschool program

+Eaelry Childhood Coordinator works with children, families and staff to support the learning needs of children.
+The also work in collaboration with the elementary principal to ensure all program standards are met.
 Teacher - A full-time teacher licensed by the Iowa Board of Educational Examiners and holding an Early Childhood endorsement is assigned to the preschool programs.